Better for Homeowners,

 Sustainability = Equity

-Households earning less than 80% of the Area Median Income (AMI) are disproportionately affected by energy insecurity, with more than 10% of their gross income allocated to indoor energy expenses.
-These families often experience poor house quality, which causes higher energy consumption and unhealthy, potentially unsafe living conditions.
+Households earning less than 80% of the Area Median Income (AMI) are disproportionately affected by energy insecurity, with more than 10% of their income spent on energy bills.
+Due to housing costs, they often have to rent older or under-maintained homes, which causes higher energy consumption and unhealthy, potentially unsafe living conditions.
 Studies also show that energy insecurity perpetuates a cycle of lower educational attainment and generational poverty.

 By building energy efficient, affordable homes, we are reducing cost of living expenses, improving overall health, and ensuring families have every opportunity to thrive and grow.